-Congratulations to the award winning team of this year's STEM For All video contest!
+Congratulations to the award winning team of the 2021 STEM For All video contest!

 The video "Rising to the Call: Indige-FEWSS Navajo COVID-19 Response" won in the categories of Public Choice and Facilitator's Choice